 Dogs must be kept on a lead at all times and restrained from straying off paths and roadways.
 Owners must not allow their dogs to foul on any grave or memorial within the cemetery.
 Dog owners are expected to be equipped with suitable 'waste bags' to clean the area if their dog fouls within the cemetery grounds.
-Failure to do so may lead to prosecution under the Dog (Fouling of Land) Act 1996.
+Failure to do so may lead to prosecution under Carmarthenshire County Councils Public Spaces Protection Order (PSPO).